 In 2011, with an already-abundant collection of flowering plants and woody cut stems in the field, the farm joined the rank of specialty cut-flower growers to serve the floral industry.

-Today, the farm has emerged to become a full-service garden center treasured by the local community as well as a tourist destination for the Puget Sound area.
+Today, Azusa Farm & Gardens is now a farm that has emerged to become a full-service garden center treasured by the local community as well as a tourist destination for the Puget Sound area.

 Unrelated to the city of Azusa in Southern California, the Azusa name was dedicated by the founders of the farm to the mystic “Azusa tree” in the ancient